A member of the crew suffered a severe hand damage when struck by a rope below stress, studies IMCA.

 What occurred?

 The incident occurred when tools within the sea was being retrieved to deck.
 It was obligatory to connect a winch rope to stabilize the tools because it was hauled aboard.
-Whereas the tools was being maneuvered, the winch rope jumped the facet of the slipway and snapped again hitting the injured individual.
+Whereas the tools was being maneuvered, the winch rope jumped the facet of the slipway and snapped again hitting the injured particular person.
 He raised his palms as a brace and was struck in his proper hand by the rope below stress.

-What went fallacious?
+What went incorrect?

 The underlying causes had been: